amandeepmittal/amanhimself.dev/content/posts/safe-area-context-in-react-native-apps.md

 In React Native, this component is only applicable to iOS devices with iOS version 11 or later.
 Unfortunately, that means it doesn't work for Android devices as the screen's content is still behind the status bar.

-## Using React Native Safe Area Context library
+## How to Use React Native's Safe Area Context Library

 To use a cross-platform solution to handle safe areas on notch devices, there is a library called [react-native-safe-area-context](https://github.com/th3rdwave/react-native-safe-area-context).
 It provides a flexible API to handle safe area insets in JS and works on iOS, Android, and Web.